roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 Why does `len()` work on strings?
 Because in Python, a string is a sequence of characters.

-Because a string is a `sequence`, as we can in JS, we can use square brackets to access the characters in the string (but not assign to them):
+Because a string is a `sequence`, as we can in JS, we can use square brackets to access the characters in the string (but not assign to them, also like JS):

 ```python
 course = 'WDI'